chankrrn/WRO-FE-YBR/elec/elec_README.md

 | Full navigation software | **[TODO]** | **[TODO]** |
 | Highest observed load | **[TODO]** | **[TODO]** |

-This is more useful for validating the actual robot than relying only on the maximum capability published for the Raspberry Pi power interface.
+This approach is more useful for validating the actual robot than relying only on the maximum power capability specified for the Raspberry Pi power interface.

 ---